Timestretch calculator Tools for time-stretching your sample loops without altering their pitch.

 Another time-stretch classic, but this time for transposing a loop.

-When you pitch-shift a loop of say, 2 semitones, you raise it's bpm (thereby decrease it's length to play faster) proportionally.
+When you pitch-shift a loop by, say, 2 semitones, you raise its bpm (thereby decrease its length to play faster) proportionally.

 If you don't want the bpm to change, you first have to "lengthen" the loop, then apply the transposition.